Azure/azure-rest-api-specs/specification/vmware/resource-manager/readme.md

   #   reason: false positives
   #   from: vmware.json

-  # - code: AvoidAdditionalProperties
-  #   reasons: this is how TypeSpec models records
-  #   from: vmware.json

-  # - code: XmsPageableForListCalls
+  - code: XmsPageableForListCalls
-  #   reasons: This is a TypeSpec @singleton.
+    reasons: This are gets on a TypeSpec @singleton.
+These are false positives.
-  #   from: vmware.json
+    from: vmware.json
+    where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.AVS/privateClouds/{privateCloudName}/iscsiPaths/default"].get
-  #   # where: WorkloadNetworks_Get
+    where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.AVS/privateClouds/{privateCloudName}/workloadNetworks/default"].get

   - code: DeleteResponseCodes
     reasons: ArmResourceDeleteAsync is still being used.
 Moving to ArmResourceDeleteWithoutOkAsync is breaking.